-Try this simple recipe to make compound butter for turkey this Thanksgiving.
-If you want to make the juiciest most flavorful turkey this holiday season, try roasting it with this garlic herb butter under the skin or slathered on top.
+Try this simple recipe to make compound butter for turkey this holiday season.
+If you want to make the juiciest most flavorful turkey for Thanksgiving or Christmas, try roasting it with this garlic herb butter under the skin or slathered on top.
 It’s also perfect served on cooked steak, chicken, and vegetables, or just served on a slice of bread.

 This post may contain affiliate links.
 You can read my affiliate policy here.